AdobeDocs/campaign-standard.es-ES/help/channels/using/in-app-faq.md

 ![](assets/faq_inapp.png)

-## ¿Se pueden añadir campos de personalización de Campaign al HTML personalizado? {#custom-html-inapp}
+## ¿Se pueden añadir campos de personalización de Campaign a la HTML personalizada? {#custom-html-inapp}

 No, aún no es compatible.